centreon/centreon-documentation/en/monitoring/monitoring-servers/deploying-a-configuration.md

   - **Generate Configuration Files**: Generates the monitoring engine's configuration files in a temporary directory.
 This configuration is generated from objects configured via the web interface
-  - **Run monitoring engine debug (-v)**: Enables the monitoring engine to check the generated configuration
+  - **Run monitoring engine debug (-v)**: Performs a sanity check of the monitoring engine's configuration files
   - **Move Export Files**: Moves the configuration files from the temporary directory to the monitoring engine's directory
   - **Restart Monitoring Engine**: Restarts the monitoring engine to apply the new